 - browse "Files" in the upper navigation bar to get a tarball of the current contents of the repo.

 - directly download a zipball of the latest version via this link.

 Make the library available

 For the library to be visible to your compiler / project, just add the path to its child "cxxomfort" folder to your compiler / project's search paths.

 # For most compilers, something like this works: compiler -I /path/to/cxxomfort-release files.cpp ...

 If you have the necessary permissions, you can copy or symlink the child "cxxomfort" path to one of the already existing default include paths in your system.
 For example, for GCC in Linux:

 ln -s /path/to/cxxomfort-release/cxxomfort /usr/local/include/cxxomfort

-In order to stay updated all that is necessary is to clean your local copy's working directory, then issue fossil's own command to update:
+In order to stay updated -if you cloned the repo - all that is necessary is to clean your local copy's working directory, then issue fossil's own command to update:

 fossil clean fossil update